Zatoid/Homework-14/README.md

 ```

 21. What is the response status code?
+    - 200 OK
 22. What web server is handling this HTTP response?
+    - Apache
 23. Does this response have a user session associated to it?
+    - Yes SessionID=5
 24. What kind of content is likely to be in the [page content] response body?
+    - Page configurations
 25. If your class covered security headers, what security request headers have been included?
+    - Strict-Transport-Security: max-age=31536000; includeSubDomains
 #### Monoliths and Microservices

 Answer the following questions about monoliths and microservices:

 26. What are the individual components of microservices called?
+    - Services
 27. What is a service that writes to a database and communicates to other services?
+    - APIs
 28. What type of underlying technology allows for microservices to become scalable and have redundancy?
+    - Load balancers
 #### Deploying and Testing a Container Set

 Answer the following questions about multi-container deployment:

 29. What tool can be used to deploy multiple containers at once?
+    - Docker
 30. What kind of file format is required for us to deploy a container set?
+    - .yml files are required
 #### Databases

 31. Which type of SQL query would we use to see all of the information within a table called `customers`?
+    - SELECT * FROM customers;
 32. Which type of SQL query would we use to enter new data into a table?
 (You don't need a full query, just the first part of the statement.)
+    - INSERT INTO
 33. Why would we never run `DELETE FROM <table-name>;` by itself?
+    - The entire table would be deleted since it is the only value given
 ---

 ### Bonus Challenge Overview: The Cookie Jar